-- 30. (1) If an owners' association ceases to function or carry out its obligations, the Municipality or any affected person, including a member of the association, may apply- - (a) in terms of section 15(2)(qp) to disestablish the owners' association subject to- - (i) the amendment of the conditions of approval to remove the obligation to establish an owners' association; and - the amendment of title conditions pertaining to the owners' association, to remove any obligation in respect of an owners' association; - (b) in terms of section 15(2)(fg) for appropriate action by the Municipality to rectify a failure of the owners' association to meet any of its obligations in respect of the control over or maintenance of services contemplated in subsection 29(3)(b); or - (c) to the High Court to appoint an administrator who must exercise the powers of the owners' association to the exclusion of the owners' association. - (2) In considering an application contemplated in subsection (1)(a)(i), the Municipality must have regard to- - (a) the purpose of the owners' association; - (b) who will take over the control over and maintenance of services for which the owners' association is responsible; and - (c) the impact of the disestablishment of the owners' association on the members of the owners' association and the community concerned. - (3) The Municipality or the affected person may recover from the members of the owners' association the amount of any expenditure incurred by the Municipality or that affected person, as the case may be, in respect of any action taken in terms of subsection (1). - (4) The amount of any expenditure so recovered is, for the purposes of section 29(7)(a), considered to be expenditure incurred in connection with the owners' association.
+- 30. (1) If an owners' association ceases to function or carry out its obligations any affected person, including a member of the association, may apply- - (a) in terms of section 15(2)(p) to disestablish the owners' association subject to- - (i) the amendment of the conditions of approval to remove the obligation to establish an owners' association; and - the amendment of title conditions pertaining to the owners' association, to remove any obligation in respect of an owners' association; - (b) in terms of section 15(2)(q) for appropriate action by the Municipality to rectify a failure of the owners' association to meet any of its obligations in respect of the control over or maintenance of services contemplated in subsection 29(3)(b); or - (c) to the High Court to appoint an administrator who must exercise the powers of the owners' association to the exclusion of the owners' association. - (2) In considering an application contemplated in subsection (1)(a), the Municipality must have regard to- - (a) the purpose of the owners' association;

+- (c) the impact of the disestablishment of the owners' association on the members of the owners' association and the community concerned. - (3) The Municipality or the affected person may recover from the members of the owners' association the amount of any expenditure incurred by the Municipality or that affected person, as the case may be, in respect of any action taken in terms of subsection (1).